Gizra/Gizra-Way-Book/approach_data_structure_task.md

 By having a special entity for capturing the membership, we can also add more meta-data.
 For example we can capture the state of the membership - is the user an active member, pending or even blocked.
 We can also have a timestamp property to register the exact second for when the membership was created.

 Side note: It's worth mentioning that this `membership` entity and its references is the base concept for the Organic Groups module in Drupal.

-But we must continue, it seems that our client has more needs for their premium website.
+Lets continue, it seems our client has more needs for their premium website.

 > Registration should expire after a year.
 The member will get a reminder emails after 3 month, 1 month and 1 day before expiration.
 If not renewed, the membership should be set to pending.